-Clearly, if the two series are mixing and $\sum_j A(i,j)=\sum_jB(i,j)=O(1)$, then $\text{var}(R)=O(n^{-1})$.
-However, if they are not mixing, and have similar autocorrelation functions, then most realizations of these two series will have non-zero cross-correlation.
+Clearly, if the two series are mixing and $\sum_j A(i,j)=\sum_jB(i,j)=O(1)$, then $\operatorname{var}(R)=O(n^{-1})$.
+However, if they are not mixing, and have similar autocorrelation functions, then most realizations of these two series will have nonzero cross-correlation.